SBRDevelopment/spiderweb/README.md

 # SpiderWeb Installation
 Assuming that you already have marathon install all you need to do is add a new application using the configuration file shown below and then install the haproxy script.

 All you need to do is replace the `MARATHON_HOST` and `ZOOKEEPER_CONNECT` environmental variables to the correct host name and configuration for your installation of marathon and then add the application.
+If there any any conflicts you may also need to replace the `hostPort` configured in the portMappings.
+You can leave the `hostPort` set to 0 if you choose to do so but then you will need to find the correct port that spiderweb is running on in order to install the script.

 ```json
 {